-In my “free time,” I keep more than busy with our pets, which currently include Pip (a rescue chihuahua), Manny (a rescue Boston Terrier mix), and three chickens (Speckles, Gracie, and Dottie); our almost-100-year-old house; rock climbing; camping; hiking; gardening; teaching myself piano; cooking; water skiing; photography; sustainability efforts; snowboarding; and reading.
+In my “free time,” I keep more than busy with our pets, which currently include Pip (a rescue chihuahua), Manny (a rescue Boston Terrier mix), two retired racing greyhounds (Max and Mollie), and three chickens (Speckles, Gracie, and Dottie); our almost-100-year-old house; rock climbing; camping; hiking; sailing; gardening; teaching myself piano; cooking; water skiing; photography; sustainability efforts; snowboarding; and reading.

 At UWGB, I enjoy teaching theoretical and applied statistics courses of all levels, and working with other faculty on interesting projects important to the Green Bay area.
 I’m especially excited about the evolving sustainability initiatives around Green Bay, and being a part of this broadening awareness and activism.